0x000NULL/BULV-SocialMediaDashboard/README.md

 See changelog.md for detailed version history

 ## Support
 For support, please open an issue in the repository

+## Post List Implementation

+The post list feature displays social media posts with their metrics and provides direct links to view them on their respective platforms.
+URLs are pre-generated during data preparation for optimal performance and maintainability.

+### Key Features:
+- Pagination support
+- Platform-specific post types
+- Embedded post previews
+- Direct platform links

+### Implementation Details:
+- URLs are generated server-side
+- Templates receive complete data objects
+- Error handling for missing data
+- Performance optimized rendering